If everyone had a strong sense of empathy—

-#3: “I feel bad for the people who got hurt back then.”
+#3: “I feel bad for the people who got hurt.”

 Audrey Hepburn once said, “Nothing is more important than empathy for another human being’s suffering.
 Nothing.
 Not a career, not wealth, not intelligence, certainly not status.
 We have to feel for one another if we’re going to survive with dignity.”

-And know you are not alone as you help your kids develop empathy; RVA has numerous resources like the Virginia Historical Society that can help reinforce the life lessons you teach at home.
+And know you’re not alone as you help your kids develop empathy; RVA has numerous resources like the Virginia Historical Society that can help reinforce the life lessons you teach at home.